Delicious loanwords in Cantonese – Rosalyn Shih

 Cantonese has quite a few loanwords borrowed from English that have slipped into everyday usage.
 The best example is probably dik1 si2 的士 for “taxi,” hence people saying daa2 dik1 打的 for “hail a cab” as far north as Beijing, where it’s Mandarinzed as dǎ dī 打的.
 Chinglish is also pretty standard, especially among trendy teenagers and work colleagues, who might say “send go3 email bei1 ngo5 laa1” (send個email卑我啦) for “send me an email.”

-But my favorite Hong Kong snack, the egg tart (daan6 taat1 蛋撻).
-The Cantonese word may have come to us from Macau, which in turn inherited their pasteis de nata from their Portuguese colonizers, hence the mix of the native dan for egg and the loanword tat for tart.
+My favorite Hong Kong snack, the egg tart (daan6 taat1 蛋撻), mixes the native dan for egg with the loanword tat for tart.
+The Cantonese word may have come to us from Macau, which in turn inherited the pasteis de nata from their Portuguese colonizers.
 Chris Patten, Hong Kong’s last British Governor, had such a fondness for egg tarts that he earned himself the nickname Fat Pang (Fei4 Paang4 肥彭).

-Here are some other delicious imports to Hong Kong:
+Here are some other tasty loanword imports to Hong Kong: